No items found.

 Think of this as an extended group of work wives and work husbands.

 Not into kumbaya?
-Well, my dear, are worth the time it takes to find that delicious version of yourself....the one who’s living a nurse life that feels right.
+Well, my dear, you are worth the time it takes to find that delicious version of yourself....the one who’s living a nurse life that feels right.

 This is where we share the shit that works, the parts that don’t, and how we’re making this career work for us.
 Nurse to nurse.